sagikazarmark/docker-dvwa/README.md

 $ docker run --rm -it -p 8080:80 -p 3336:3306 sagikazarmark/dvwa
 ```

-After that you can easily connect to the server:
+After that you can easily connect to the MySQL server:

 ``` bash
 $ mysql -h 127.0.0.1 -P 3336 -u root -pp@ssw0rd
 ```

-This can be useful for example if you want to monitor the server with `mytop`:
+Or you can easily monitor the server with `mytop`:

 ``` bash
 $ mytop --password="p@ssw0rd" --port=3346 --database="dvwa" --host="127.0.0.1"